uvalib/monorepo/src/numericalIndex.md

 ---
 ## NUMERICAL INDEX

-This index lists each ML title under the publisher’s catalogue number.nThe ML usually reassigned the catalogue numbers of discontinued titlesnto new titles that were added the following publishing season.
-Thenpublisher’s catalogue number is unrelated to the bibliography numbernunder which the entry is found.
+This index lists each ML title under the publisher’s catalogue number.
+The ML usually reassigned the catalogue numbers of discontinued titles to new titles that were added the following publishing season.
+The publisher’s catalogue number is unrelated to the bibliography number under which the entry is found.

 #### 1